mylabpcb/myCPU/pages/en/mycpu/introduction.md

 >You can see a more extensive explanation about the components in the dedicated page [The Components](/pages/en/mycpu/components).

 As a learning platform, the myCPU design may not be the most technically advanced approach for experienced engineers or advanced electronic hobbyists.
-While the design could potentially be improved for better performance or to address electronic issues, this was not a primary objective in its creation.
+While the design could potentially be improved for better performance, this was not a primary objective in its develop but the modularity, the open hardware and the accesibility of the design to beginners, students and less experienced people.
 {: style="text-align: justify"}

 The next list shows some of the topics you can learn with this project: